 - Responsible for many of our favorite crops

-- Huge part of the global food economy
+- A huge part of the global food economy

 - Sustains livelihoods around the world